cognitiveinteractiontracking/calibration/README.md

 tbd

+## yaml_handler.py

+Load calibration.yaml (sensor pose, path rosbag tracking data) via rosparam.
+The script will read the rosbags, transform the poses to the same frame as the sensors und output the data to a gm2dl file, which is readable for the g2o library.

 ## inverse_transform.py

 Calculates the inverse transformation and prints it to std::out so that it can be used by tf static_transform_publisher